 The Union Ministry of Power amended the regulations on group captive power, stating that a captive power user in a group captive structure must hold a minimum of 26 per cent stake in the plant.
 Another significant policy directive aims at increasing the absorption of renewable energy.
-The power ministry amended the rules for green open access, ie being able to procure green energy from anywhere in the country.
+The power ministry amended the rules for green open energy from anywhere in the country.
 In 2022, the ministry said consumers with a load of 100 Kw were eligible for open access.
-A year later it further said multiple connections at different locations, within the defined operat-
+A year later it further locations, within the defined operat-